-Nous recently hosted Matthew Sigelman, CEO of Burning Glass Technologies, to discuss the changing nature of the global and Australian job markets and implications for jobs, education, hiring and reskilling.
+Nous hosted Matthew Sigelman, CEO of Burning Glass Technologies, to discuss the changing nature of the global and Australian job markets and implications for jobs, education, hiring and reskilling.
 This article provides a brief summary of the key insights that arose from the discussion.

 Most of us have jobs, create jobs, hire for jobs or are looking for jobs.
 However, in the job market, it is skills rather than jobs that are the unit of currency.
 Skills express the market’s dynamism and in today’s job market, skills are on the move.